Jean Michel Lauzon

 Is your current career path as you originally intended?

 No at all.
 I knew partway into my PhD that I did not want to be an academic but didn't really have much direction after that.
 Neither of my supervisors had many contacts outside of the academic realm but they did find a postdoctoral fellowship for me working with the Canadian forest products industry.
 This exposed me to performing research within an economic framework, which was fascinating.
 During my postdoc I worked with another professor to spin-out a cancer imaging company and once that ran its course I worked at a start-up incubator helping companies expand into international markets.
-Now I work in product management for a software company.
+Now I work in marketing for a software company.
 I'm not sure I could have planned that path even if I'd wanted to!

 How does this job relate to your graduate degree?